15 best air-purifying plants to detox your home overnight

 (Image credit: Getty Images)

 Snake plants work hard at looking great and removing toxins like formaldehyde and nitrogen oxides from the air.
-These are good plants for bedrooms as they continue to release oxygen into the atmosphere at night also and they do well in warm spaces with indirect sunlight.
+Slay snake plants, slay.
+They are especially good plants for bedrooms as they continue to release oxygen at night, which helps with getting a good night's sleep.

 aloe vera house plant close up